 Stay overnight in your port city, especially if you’re coming from the East Coast.
 Anytime I fly to the West Coast, I always allow myself one extra pre-cruise night for a couple of reasons.
 The first reason to spend a pre-cruise night in your embarkation port is things happen, and flights do get delayed.
 The last thing you want is to arrive in Seattle or Vancouver when your cruise ship is already northbound to Alaska.
 The second reason is just for the sight of checking out the city.
 It doesn’t make sense to fly into say, Seattle, and just go to the cruise port.
-There are so many landmarks and sights there that it’s really worthwhile to build it into your vacation.
+There are so many landmarks and sights there (such as the Saxman Native Village, totems and more on Ketchikan tours), that it’s really worthwhile to build it into your vacation.

 Get Travel Insurance

 Personally, I am a heavy advocate of travel insurance.
 Anything can happen.
 I booked my Alaska cruise at the end of March and paid $800 for my airfare.
 On April 5, I fractured my ankle.
 You want to outline your health insurance coverage before you leave.
 The small price of travel insurance can save you if things go wrong.

 Study the Weather